-When will stockpile controls and financial assurances be required?
+When will stockpile controls and financial assurances be required

-There are a number of controls or regulatory tools available for the EPA to consider and select from in order to prevent or minimise abandonment and/or poor material circulation of materials through the waste management process.
-The controls, typically ranging from minimum expectations set out in guidance documents to mandatory requirements set out in licence conditions, are:
+There are a number of controls and regulatory tools available for the EPA to consider and select from in order to prevent or minimise abandonment and/or poor material circulation of materials through the waste management process.
+The controls, typically ranging from minimum expectations set out in guidance documents to mandatory requirements set out in authorisation conditions, are:

-- Guideline for stockpile management: Waste and waste derived products for recycling - Maximum allowable stockpile limit - Temporary financial assurance stockpile limit
+- Guideline for stockpile management: Waste and waste derived products for recycling and reuse4 - Maximum allowable stockpile limit - Temporary financial assurance stockpile limit.

-Section 45(3)(b)(iia) of the EP Act sets out that the EPA may impose or vary a maximum allowable stockpile limit as a condition of licence at any time, to promote the circulation of materials.
-Stockpile limits are unlikely to be required where licensees have good environmental practices and stockpiles present a low risk of environmental harm, unauthorised stockpiling or abandonment.
+Section 45(3)(b)(iia) of the EP Act sets out that the EPA may impose or vary a maximum allowable stockpile limit as a condition of authorisation at any time, to promote the circulation of materials.
+Under section 47, the EPA must have regard to, and seek to further, the Objects of the EP Act (section 10) when setting authorisation conditions.
+The Objects also specifically states 'that proper weight should be given to both long and short term economic, environmental, social and equity considerations'.

+Stockpile limits are unlikely to be required where authorisation-holders have good environmental practices and stockpiles present a low risk of environmental harm, unauthorised stockpiling or abandonment.

-Setting stockpile limits and financial assurances as licence conditions will be informed by stockpile management plans (SPMPs) when submitted by the licence-holder to the EPA.
+Setting stockpile limits and financial assurances as authorisation conditions will be informed by stockpile management plans (SPMPs) when submitted by the authorisation-holder to the EPA.
 The SPMP allows the EPA to understand the availability of an immediate market and material flow for the material to be stockpiled.

 A maximum allowable stockpile limit can be either a standard stockpile limit (SL) or a temporary financial assurance stockpile limit (FASL).

-When the stockpiles are below the SL they are authorised stockpiles and no financial assurance is required.
-However, a licence-holder may seek approval to temporarily increase their stockpiles for a variety of reasons, eg a trial or expansion for a large upcoming project.
+When the stockpiles are below the SL, these are authorised stockpiles and no financial assurance is required.
+However, an authorisation-holder may seek approval to temporarily increase their stockpiles for a variety of reasons, for example a trial or expansion for a large upcoming project.
 When a stockpile increases, the abandonment risk and environmental liability increases (Figure 3).
 A financial assurance may be required for the amount up to the temporary FASL (Figure 4).
 The financial assurance will be in place as long as the FASL is in place.
 Similarly, a financial assurance may be required when the EPA seeks to reduce existing high risk stockpiles to a lower SL.